 Length of the Agreement

-FWAs can be made for a maximum of six (6) months at which point a new FWA request will need to be submitted for review should the employee and the Departmental Manager wish to maintain the agreement.
+FWAs can be made for a maximum of 1 year at which point a new FWA request will need to be submitted for review should the employee and the Departmental Manager wish to maintain the agreement.
 FWAs cannot be automatically renewed at the end of their term and having a prior agreement is not justification for any future agreements.

 After discussing the FWA request with your manager, you will need to complete the Flexible Working Arrangement Request form.
 A copy of their submission will be sent to you, your manager and to Human Resources.
 Your manager will need to take your request to the appropriate RPC chair for approval before putting the arrangement into place.
 If approved, Human Resources will draft a formal agreement to be signed by you and your manager.